International Moving Company License #: FMC 022380N

 Weather in Mexico – Riviera Maya

-Quick seasonal framing: the dry season generally runs November–April and the rainy season May–October.
-The Atlantic/Caribbean hurricane season runs June 1–November 30 (peak August–October), while the Eastern Pacific season is May 15–November 30.
-Sargassum seaweed is more common on the Caribbean coast in spring and summer (typically April–October), though intensity varies by year.
+Quick seasonal framing: the dry season generally runs November through April, and the rainy season runs from May through October.
+The Atlantic and Caribbean hurricane season runs from June 1 through November 30, with peak activity from August through October.
+The Eastern Pacific season runs May 15 through November 30.
+Sargassum seaweed is more common on the Caribbean coast from approximately April through October, though intensity varies significantly by year.

 Weather in Mexico in January

 January is comfortably warm and mostly dry.
-The Atlantic/Caribbean side is a touch cooler than the Pacific.
-In Mexico City (high-altitude), typical highs are around 70–72°F with crisp nights near 44–48°F—great for museums and historic sites.
-Pacific resorts like Acapulco often reach the mid-80s (≈85–88°F).
-On the Caribbean, Cancún and the wider Riviera Maya see pleasant highs around 79–83°F; sea temperatures are usually 78–80°F and fine for swimming.
+The Caribbean side runs slightly cooler than the Pacific.
+Mexico City, at high altitude, sees typical highs of 70–72°F with crisp nights near 44–48°F. Pacific resorts like Acapulco often reach the mid-80s.
+On the Caribbean, Cancún and the wider Riviera Maya see pleasant highs around 79–83°F with sea temperatures of 78–80°F.

 Mexico and Riviera Maya Weather in February

 February continues peak beach season.
-Expect dry, sunny days and low humidity along both coasts.
-Daytime temps commonly reach 81–86°F; sea temps hover ~77–79°F. In the highlands, including the capital, days are mild (≈70–74°F) and nights cool (≈44–48°F).
-Riviera Maya stays comfortable—generally low 60s to mid-80s °F across the day/night cycle.
+Dry, sunny days with low humidity along both coasts.
+Daytime temps commonly reach 81–86°F with sea temps around 77–79°F. In the highlands, days are mild at 70–74°F with cool nights near 44–48°F. Riviera Maya stays comfortable across the low-60s to mid-80s range through the day and night cycle.

 March Weather in Mexico

 March trends warmer with abundant sunshine.
 Winds ease and seas are typically calm.
-Riviera Maya water temps tick up toward 79–80°F and afternoons around 80–84°F. Central Mexico sees warm days (mid-70s) and cool nights near 50°F, ideal for sightseeing before the late-spring heat arrives.
+Riviera Maya water temperatures tick up toward 79–80°F with afternoons around 80–84°F. Central Mexico sees warm days in the mid-70s and cool nights near 50°F.

 Weather in Mexico in April

 April straddles late dry season and the first spring showers.
-The first half is classic beach weather; by late month, brief thunderstorms begin popping up, especially in the tropics.
-Expect hot afternoons in Acapulco (upper-80s to near 90°F) and mid-80s in Cancún.
-Riviera Maya commonly runs 66–89°F across the day; sea temps about 79–81°F. Occasional sargassum may start appearing along the Caribbean coast.
+The first half is classic beach weather; by late in the month, brief thunderstorms begin appearing in the tropics.
+Acapulco afternoons can reach the upper-80s to near 90°F; Cancún runs mid-80s.
+Riviera Maya commonly spans 66–89°F across the day with sea temps around 79–81°F. Occasional sargassum may begin appearing along the Caribbean coast.

 Weather in Mexico in May